Duaa-Raed/Spotify-Trends-Analysis-2024/README.md

 ####1.
 Is There a Relationship Between Spotify Streams and YouTube Views?
-We examined the relationship using a scatter plot and a linear regression line.
+I examined the relationship using a scatter plot and a linear regression line.

 ![Spotify Streams vs YouTube Posts](images/Spotify%20Streams%20vs%20YouTube%20Posts.png)